Skip to content

 Part 4: How Effective Is Paid Traffic?

-There are several marketers in the bioscience marketing field who prefer using paid ads.
-One big mistake is forgetting to create separate landing pages for each of your ad groups.
+Several marketers in the bioscience marketing field prefer using paid ads.
+One big mistake is creating separate landing pages for your ad groups.
 Separate pages allow you to get a higher ROI with each click.

-It's also important to match the advert that the user sees with the final page that's delivered.
-A common mistake in building PPC ad campaigns is to send all traffic to the home page of the website.
+It's also important to match the advert the user sees with the final page delivered.
+A common mistake in building PPC ad campaigns is to send all traffic to the website's home page.
 This typically results in low conversion rates and wasted ad spend.

 Biotech Companies With 30+ Landing Pages